 Are you in town in Summer?
 You can walk the Los Cahorros Trail, which runs alongside a river and gets quite adventurous at times.

 There are hanging suspension bridges and metal hand rails built into stone to hold onto as you lean out over the river.
-But please try not to fall in!
-The trail is supposed to be “child friendly”, but having walked it ourselves, we would be inclined to disagree!
+But please try not to fall in.

 Take bus number 183 Monday to Saturday morning or number 181 Saturday afternoon, Sunday and holidays.
 You can catch the bus at Paseo de los Basilios, next to Puente Blanco.